On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of

 \section{{Introduction}}

-\blfootnote{$^{*}$shulga@kipt.kharkov.ua} \blfootnote{$^{**}$koriukina@kipt.kharkov.ua (corresponding author)} {Starting with the works of M.L.
-Ter-Mikaelyan (see the book \cite{MLT72} and references therein), the effects associated with the scattering of fast charged particles during interaction with various targets have been actively investigated.
-The collision of relativistic beams of charged particles is of particular interest, since this process often occurs in modern research on particle accelerators.
-The scattering process study is not only interesting itself, but also helps to examine other processes (for example, radiation) that are caused by scattering.
-This is possible due to the fact that the radiation cross section is proportional to the scattering cross section. } { } { } {Using the quantum electrodynamics basis \cite{AIA65, AIA96}, we introduced the approach \cite{Born, Eik} for considering problems of particle scattering on various targets from a single point of view both in the Born and in the eikonal approximations.
-This approach enables us to obtain differential scattering cross sections on targets of complex configuration in a relatively simple way, creating an alternative to the method of simulating particle trajectories in matter.
-This work shows how to extend this approach to consider the scattering problems on moving relativistic targets without additional transformations of coordinate system.
-The method demonstrated here involves the the idea of a continuous potential suggested by E. Lindhard \cite{JLi}.
+\blfootnote{$^{*}$shulga@kipt.kharkov.ua, ORCID: 0000-0003-1679-6819} \blfootnote{$^{**}$koriukina@kipt.kharkov.ua (corresponding author), ORCID: 0000-0002-5113-3028} {The collision of relativistic beams of charged particles is of particular interest since this process often occurs in modern research at particle accelerators.
+The scattering process study is not only interesting in itself but also helps to examine other processes (for example, radiation) that are caused by scattering. } {Using scattering theory \cite{RJG59} and quantum electrodynamics \cite{AIA65, QLP, AIA96}, we considered some problems of particle scattering on various targets from a single point of view both in the Born and in the eikonal approximations \cite{Born, Eik}.
+The differential scattering cross sections on targets of complex configurations were obtained in a relatively simple way, that creates an alternative to the method of simulating particle trajectory in matter.
+This work shows how to consider the scattering problems on moving ultrarelativistic targets without additional transformations of the coordinate system.
+The method demonstrated here involves the idea of a continuous potential, suggested by Lindhard \cite{JLi}.
 This investigation is interesting from a theoretical point of view and is also useful for the theoretical description of modern beam collision experiments held at particle accelerators, in particular at the SuperKEKB accelerator (Japan). }